 - To provide for the safety and security of the school’s students, faculty, staff and visitors.

-The Targeted Response Unit (TRU) consists of 1 Sergeant and 3 Patrol Officers.
-The Targeted Response unit's mission is to implement a proactive, problem solving initiative, consistent with the department's community oriented policing philosophy.
+The Targeted Response Unit (TRU) consists of 1 Sergeant and 2 Detectives.
+The Targeted Response unit’s mission is to implement a proactive, problem solving initiative, consistent with the department’s community oriented policing philosophy.
 TRU will address street crime and quality of life issues in order to improve public safety and enhance our overall quality of life.

 TRU is also responsible for monitoring all registered sex offenders, parolees, individuals wanted on warrants, and gang members residing within the community.
 Additionally, TRU will be on the front line of proactive policing through the pursuit of known offenders, by initiating street level narcotics-related investigations, and supporting other Operations Bureau functions.